component-driven/component-driven-development/src/exercises/#3 Primitives/Readme.md

 </details>

 ## 2.2.
-Introducing design tokens
+Using design tokens

-Design tokens are the single source of truth for project’s colors, whitespace, font sizes and other design decisions.
-We’ve already created tokens for our project.
+We’ve already created design tokens for our project.
 Check them out in [the style guide](https://component-driven.github.io/component-driven-development/styleguide/#/Foundation).
 Tokens are defined as JavaScript objects in the [theme.js file](https://github.com/component-driven/component-driven-development/blob/master/src/theme.js).

-Design tokens are accessible in styled-components, thanks to [ThemeProvider](https://github.com/component-driven/component-driven-development/blob/master/src/ThemeProvider.js), and you can use them like this:
+styled-components makes it extremely simple to use design tokens, thanks to [ThemeProvider](https://github.com/component-driven/component-driven-development/blob/master/src/ThemeProvider.js).
+You can access them in your component like this:

 ```js static
 const Button = styled.button`